Regaining Control: 5 Tips to Calm Obsessive OCD Thoughts

 OCD is very difficult to navigate because it causes intrusive, often unpleasant, unwanted thoughts.
 Even if these thoughts feel out of your control at times there really is hope.
 You may feel ashamed or even embarrassed about them.
 Finding a therapist who understands and specializes in OCD treatment is so important.
 I am an OCD therapist who provides a safe, non-judgmental space where you can share and explore your thoughts and behaviors.
 I’ve heard it all—nothing will shock me.
 My clients often feel freed from the heavy burden of their thoughts after hearing that I understand what they are going through.
 And after hearing what they are struggling with is part of the OCD process and there is hope and treatment available.

-OCD treatment and other areas of focus in the San Diego, CA based office
+San Diego, CA - based office